Privacy, Confidentiality and Security Policy

 Important ways you can help protect yourself

-- For our Reviewr application, choose a unique password and change it regularly.
+- For our Reviewr or Corl application, choose a unique password and change it regularly.
 Choose a password combining letters, numbers and special characters that will be hard for others to guess, and change your password regularly, for example, every 3 months.

 - Never disclose your passwords to anyone, especially online.